clockworksoul/today-i-learned/things-to-add.md

 * https://twitter.com/mjos_crypto/status/1057196529847558147?lang=en Meetings at Antarctica's Troll Base are held in "Troll Time" (22 October 2020)

+* MacOS has been using an antique version of Bash from 2007, because that's the last version shipped under GPL2.
+Later versions use GPL3, which Apple won't ship with.
+Since MacOS Catalina (released on October 7, 2019) the default shell has been Zsh, which uses the MIT license.
+(3 November 2020)

 * https://tldp.org/LDP/abs/html/process-sub.html (3 November 2020) -- Add this to the list of things I should have known before but never bothered picking up.